-Budget 2022: Billion-dollar cost-of-living bonanza
+Budget 2022: Two million Kiwis to get $350 — are you eligible?

 KEY POINTS:

-Finance Minister Grant Robertson tacked to the centre, bolting an emergency $1 billion cost of living package to his $5.9b Health-focused Budget, which was already the largest allocation of new spending.
+Finance Minister Grant Robertson tacked to the centre, bolting an emergency $1 billion cost-of-living package to his $5.9b health-focused Budget, which was already the largest allocation of new spending.

-That money will go towards cash payments of $350 for more than two million people.
+That money will go towards payments of $350 for more than two million people.

 The Budget's relative largesse was on display in almost every portfolio.
 Health was the big winner, but Robertson addressed inflation-induced cost pressures across the public sector.

-The Budget funded everything from the early investigations of the future unemployment insurance scheme, light rail in Auckland, and a new port in the Manukau harbour - to small sums for scraping the hulls of ships for biosecurity reasons, to labelling DVDs, to assisting Vietnam veterans.
-There's even money for beginning the building new Parliament buildings.
+The Budget funded everything from the early investigations of the future unemployment insurance scheme, light rail in Auckland, and a new port in Manukau Harbour - to small sums for scraping the hulls of ships for biosecurity reasons, to labelling DVDs, to assisting Vietnam veterans.
+There's even money for beginning work on new Parliament buildings to ease the pressure on the growing Parliament precinct.

-But the cost of living crisis was front and centre.
-From August 1, the Government will offer middle-income earners a one-off payment of $350, handed out in instalments over three months.
+But the cost-of-living crisis was front and centre.
+From August 1, the Government will offer middle-income earners a one-off $350, handed out in instalments over three months.
 The payments are targeted at people who earn less than $70,000 and do not receive the winter energy payment.
 The Government reckons about 2.1 million New Zealanders will qualify.

-Its extending the 25 cents a litre fuel tax and road user charge cut for a further two months costing $235m.
-That is being paired with a two month extension to the half price public transport scheme at a cost of $132m.
+It's extending the 25 cents a litre fuel tax and road-user charge cut for a further two months costing $235m.
+That is being paired with a two-month extension to the half-price public transport scheme at a cost of $132m.

 There had been hopes the public transport scheme would become permanent - those hopes appear to be dashed.
-Instead the Government will make the scheme permanent on a more targeted basis, through a "community connect" scheme, giving permanent half price public transport to people with a community services card.
+Instead the Government will make the scheme permanent on a more targeted basis, through a "community connect" scheme, giving permanent half-price public transport to people with a community services card.

 Wasting no time, the Government will go to war with the supermarket duopoly tonight, putting the House into urgency to progress legislation blocking supermarket chains from using covenants to block new entrants into the market - a recommendation made by the Commerce Commission's market study.

-The package is clearly aimed at the National Party, which had been goading the Government to implement a $1.7b tax cut package to alleviate the cost of living crisis.
+The package is clearly aimed at the National Party, which had been goading the Government to implement a $1.7b tax cut package to alleviate the cost of living.

 National had also been challenging the Government to find savings in existing spending.
 The Government responded today, publishing about $500m in savings.